Koha-Community/kohadocs/source/tools.rst

 -  Click 'Add action'

-The Copy & Move actions also support Regular Expressions, which can be used to automatically modify field values during the copy/move.
+The Copy & Move actions also support regular expressions, which can be used to automatically modify field values during the copy/move.
 An example would be to strip out the '$' character in field 020$c.